 Discover treasures from around the world, explore outer space and meet live creatures!

 World cultures, space and live creatures.

-Despite the fact that female homosexuality was never illegal in the UK and males engaging in most same-sex sexual activity were free from prosecution from 1967, social taboos and other legislation mean that LGBT people still did not get equal rights in the UK.
-Legally the age of consent for same-sex couples remained unequal and openly LGBT people were barred from serving in the Merchant Navy or Armed Forces.
+Despite the fact that female homosexuality was never illegal in the UK, and males engaging in most same-sex sexual activity were free from prosecution from 1967, social taboos and other legislation mean that LGBT+ people still did not get equal rights in the UK.

-High profile campaigns have been fought to change laws that discriminate against LGBT people.
-In the late 1980s and throughout the 1990s there were numerous protests against Clause 28, which banned local authorities and education establishments producing and distributing material perceived to promote homosexuality.
-Other campaigns have challenged discrimination against LGBT people such as hate crimes against trans* people and homophobic chants at football matches.
+High profile campaigns have been fought to change laws that discriminate against LGBT+ people.
+In the late 1980s and throughout the 1990s there were numerous protests against Clause 28 which banned local authorities and education establishments producing and distributing material promoting homosexuality.
+Other campaigns have challenged discrimination against LGBT+ people, such as hate crime and homophobic chants at football matches.

 National Museums Liverpool